Chinemelu4/Chinemelu4/README.md

 - 👯 I’m looking to collaborate on **open source projects**

-- 📫 Reach  out to me, I don't bite  **ezinwanneaka@gmail.com**
+- 📫 Reach  out to me at  **ezinwanneaka@gmail.com**
 -

-- ⚡ Fun fact: I speak 3 languages ( English, Igbo, Pidgin)
+- ⚡ Fun fact: I love football and chess

 -----
 ### Languages and Tools: